-- and promote public access to information, promptly and at the lowest reasonable cost (s 3(4)). - 10.19 Consistent with the object of promoting public access to information, the Information Commissioner will provide appropriate assistance to IC review applicants to make their applications (s 54N(3)), which include explaining, for example, what particulars they must give in their application for review and seeking confirmation about which aspects of the decision they disagree with. - 10.20 Consistent with the object of prompt and cost-effective access to information, most matters will be reviewed on the papers rather than through formal hearings.
-Although the Information Commissioner has more formal information gathering powers (see Division 8 of Part VII), documents are usually requested informally from agencies (see [10.98] below).
+- 10.19 Consistent with the object of promoting public access to information, the Information Commissioner will provide appropriate assistance to IC review applicants to make their applications (s 54N(3)), which include explaining, for example, what particulars they must give in their application for review and seeking confirmation about which aspects of the decision they disagree with. - 10.20 Consistent with the object of prompt and cost-effective access to information, most matters will be reviewed on the papers rather than through formal hearings.
+Although the Information Commissioner has more formal information gathering powers (see Division 8 of Part VII), documents are usually requested informally from agencies (see [10.100] below).
 The more formal powers may be used to compel agencies that do not respond to informal requests by the OAIC.